TaxableApples/Roll20-Scriptcards/README.md

 **Requirements:**
 -You must have a Roll20 Pro Account.
+-I recommend using D&D 2014 Character sheets.
+-As of writing this, scriptcards are not compatible with D&D 2024 or Jumpgate.
 -Install the Following APIs into your game in the API MOD Menu: Scriptcards, TokenMod and Supernotes.

-**Custom Status Markers:**
+**Optional Custom Setup:**
+For each of your characters, navigate to the Attributes & Abilities tab on their character sheet.
+-Under 'cust_spellcasting_ability', type their plain text spellcasting ability, for example "Wisdom".
+This is optional, but will allow the players to see their spellcasting ability is correct when inspecting attack rolls.

+Placing some custom status icons on a token will flag that creature to automatically roll with advantage or disadvantage on saving throws, but you will need to create these status icons.
-With my macros you can automatically control advantage and disadvantage rolls for saving throws based on two custom token status icons.
-You will need to create these and add them into your game on the game Launch Screen on the right side you will find a section called 'Token Marker Sets' You will need to create one called 'Advantage' and called 'Disadv'.
-Placing one of these status icons on a token will cause it to roll with advantage or disadvantage.
+From the game Launch Screen on the right side you will find a section called 'Token Marker Sets' Create two tokens named: 'Advantage', 'Disadv'.
+The icon itself can be anything you want.
+I found dice icons with up and down arrows online that work great.

 **Usage**
 -Macros can be pasted into the chat, and if you have the required APIs installed in Roll20, the script will execute.